CaptainDario/ETLCDB_data_reader/README.md

 * ETL_data_set\ETLX\ETLX_Y <br/>
 (*X and Y are numbers*)

-On the [ETL website](http://etlcdb.db.aist.go.jp/file-formats-and-sample-unpacking-code) is also a file called "euc_co59.dat" provided.
+On the [ETLCDB website](http://etlcdb.db.aist.go.jp/file-formats-and-sample-unpacking-code) is also a file called "euc_co59.dat" provided.
 This **file should also be included in the "data set"-folder** on the same level as the data set part folders.

 The folder structure should look like this now: <br/>
 ```bash